dotnet/docs/docs/standard/data/sqlite/connection-strings.md

 ## Connection string builder

-You can use [SqliteConnectionStringBuilder](/dotnet/api/microsoft.data.sqlite.sqliteconnectionstringbuilder) as a strongly-typed way of creating connection strings.
+You can use <xref:Microsoft.Data.Sqlite.SqliteConnectionStringBuilder> as a strongly-typed way of creating connection strings.
 It can also be used to prevent connection string injection attacks.

 [!code-csharp[](../../../../samples/snippets/standard/data/sqlite/EncryptionSample/Program.cs?name=snippet_ConnectionStringBuilder)]